tc39/proposal-iterator-chunking/README.md

 * chunking by 0 length?
 * windows advancing by 0?
 * should truncated chunks be returned?
+  * filler/padding elements?
 * should windows ever be truncated?
   * should preserve equivalence with chunks, so answer should match chunks
   * only when full iterator doesn't fill a single window?
+  * just lock step to 1 for windowing?

 ## prior art